Updated: Jul 26, 2022

-Mindfulness, getting out for a walk, yoga and limiting time on Zoom calls have been recommended again and again as the solutions for looking after ourselves during the pandemic.
+Mindfulness, getting out for a walk, yoga and limiting time on Zoom calls have been recommended again and again as the solutions for looking after ourselves.

 What if you’ve tried all of these things and you are still not feeling great?
 Self-care is primarily about change.
 Sometimes self-care might look like taking a yoga class, and sometimes self-care might involve creating boundaries, being more assertive and holding yourself accountable.